-Even the best plans require an implementation strategy.
-This OCP sets a bold new vision and policy framework for the CVRD's electoral areas.
-However, achieving the goals layed out in this document and making progress on our desired future will require more than simply writing it down in a plan.
-It will require a focused effort across the entire organization, regular monitoring, relationship building, equitable implementation and adaptation in the face of changing circumstances.
-The following chapter provides direction for four key components:
+Even the best plans require an implementation The following chapter provides direction for four strategy.
+This official community plan sets a bold key components: new vision and policy framework for the CVRD's electoral areas.
+However, achieving the goals laid out in this • Equitable consideration document and making progress on our desired .
+Monitoring progress future will require more than simply writing it down in a plan.
+It will require a focused effort across the Together they will help steer change in the electoral entire organization, regular monitoring, relationship areas towards the common vision outlined in this building, equitable implementation and adaptation plan. in the face of changing circumstances.

-- · Alignment with other plans

-- Relationship building
+- Alignment with other plans - Relationship building

-- Equitable implementation

-- Monitoring progress